NEXT PAGE >

 Mishawaka Small Trees

-For about 420 MHS '68 folks, there is information about your ancestors at that link.
+For almost all MHS '68 folks, there is information about your ancestors at that link.
 For some, the information extends for several generations and has information such as passenger records from the ship that they were on when they crossed the Atlantic Ocean to reach the USA.
-The database has over 45,000 people and over 120,000 attached records.
-The information varies.
-For all MHS '68 folks for whom I've done basic genealogies, my attempt is to show five generations, meaning back to the person's great-great-grandparents.
+As of October 2024, the database includes almost 50,000 individuals and over 140,000 attached records.

 Because some of those people were interconnected, that database was growing considerably.